-We extend our sincere appreciation to The Trust's employees who have provided countless hours of research in the preparation and production of this report.
-Special thanks go to the board of directors, the chairman of the board, the finance and operations committee and chairman, and The Trust's management for understanding the importance of the financial status of The Trust while maintaining a climate of financial integrity and excellence.
+We extend our sincere appreciation to The Trust's who employees have provided countless hours of research in the preparation and production of this report.
+Special thanks go to the of directors, board chairman of the board, the finance and operations committee and chairman, and The Trust's management understanding importance of the financial status of The Trust while maintaining a climate of financial integrity and excellence.
 We would like to commend all parties who diligently work to ensure that the programs funded by The Trust provide quality services within our financial means.
-Our appreciation is also extended to the auditing firm of Marcum LLP for their professionalism in conducting the audit of The Trust's basic financial statements and related note disclosures.
+Our appreciation is also extended to the auditing firm of Marcum, LLP for their professionalism in conducting the audit of The Trust's basic financial statements and related note disclosures.